gbetorre/rischi/README.md

 As mentioned in the previous paragraph, through additional algorithms all values obtained in the probability indicators (global probability index P) and all values obtained in the impact indicators (global impact index I) are crossed.

-Finally, through a classic Quantitative Risk Analysis table, the <code>P x I</code> index, or summary judgment, obtained for each process surveyed and investigated through the interviews is calculated.<br>
+Finally, through a classic Quantitative Risk Analysis table, the <code>P x I</code> index, or summary judgment, obtained for each process surveyed and investigated through the interviews, is eventually calculated.<br>

 [![PxI][pxi]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/PxI.png)
 <br>
 <strong>*Fig.11 - Decision table of the algorithm for calculating PxI, with the 9 possible values derived from the arrangements with repetition D'(3,2) = 3<sup>2</sup> of the 3 possible values of P and the 3 possible values of I.*</strong>

 ## Future developments
-At present, the software is ready to be adapted
-&nbsp; with minimal adaptation &nbsp; to any organizational reality that wants to carry out a detailed analysis of the corruptive risks to which the processes provided by the organization itself are exposed.
+At the present, the software is ready to be taylored, with minimal adaptation, to any organization that would carry out a detailed analysis of the corruptive risk to which the processes provided by the organization itself are exposed.
 <br>

-It is also possible to estimate, with relative accuracy, how much time is needed to customize the software to suit a specific organizational reality.
+It is also possible to estimate, with relative accuracy, how much time is needed to customize the software to suit a specific organization.<br>
 In fact, acquired:
 * the size of the organization (in particular, the number of levels of the organizational chart and the absolute number of structures to be mapped)
 * the number of levels and the number of processes produced by the organization itself,

-it becomes possible to make a relatively accurate estimate of the time required for the interview campaign to begin and &nbsp; consequently &nbsp; to obtain the results of the various risk indicators and the P x I summary judgment.
+it becomes possible to make a relatively accurate estimate of the time required for the interview campaign and - consequently - to obtain the results of the various risk indicators and the P x I summary judgment.
 <br><br>

 ---